a-luna/aaronluna.dev/content/flask_api_tutorial/part-4/index.md

 def admin_token_required(f):
-    """Allow access to the wrapped function if the user has admin privileges."""
+    """Allow access to the wrapped function if the request contains a valid access token AND the user has admin privileges."""

     @wraps(f)
     def decorated(*args, **kwargs):
         token_payload = _check_access_token(admin_only=True)
         if not token_payload["admin"]:
-            _admin_token_required()
+            raise ApiForbidden()
         for name, val in token_payload.items():
             setattr(decorated, name, val)
         return f(*args, **kwargs)